Anoma in Elixir

 - They can send and receive messages

-- Messages are processed sequentially (order is guaranteed)
+- Messages are processed sequentially (order is guaranteed) between the same two actors!

 -

 Processes are isolated.
-Meaning that if a process crashes, it does
+Meaning that if a process crashes, it does not affect other processes.
+Erlang the movie gives a good example of this at play on their real systems!

 -